manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 </code></pre>
 </div>

-<p>Let’s further assume that between each of these operations, a lot of other CQL operations took place, and thus, between
+<p>Let's further assume that between each of these operations, a lot of other CQL operations took place, and thus, between
 these three operations, the MemTable of the target node became full several times and has been flushed into new SSTables.
 Our row data is now distributed as follows:</p>